tytydraco/yessleep/out/Gunny.md

 You hear that a lot, but for me, it wasn’t just the limp or the burns.
 Yeah... those healed.
 It was the silence.

 After the IED hit our convoy outside Mosul, everything felt muted.
 I lost two good friends that day.
 Guys I’d bunked with, laughed with, saved meals for.
-The only reason I wasn’t in that Humvee was because I’d twisted my knee the night before on a shitty foot patrol.
+The only reason I wasn’t inside of that Humvee was because I’d twisted my knee the night before on a shitty foot patrol.

 Survivor’s guilt doesn’t scream.
 It whispers, all night long, and it doesn't let you sleep.

 I came home on medical leave and drifted through the days, avoiding everyone.
 My mom cried every time I entered the room.
 I stopped entering.

+I started wandering.

 One weekend, I ended up at a little county hobby fair with my niece.
 One of those things you do to kill time.
 That’s where I saw the table of old radios.
 Big analog rigs.
 Dials, antennas, wires.
 A mess of forgotten frequencies.